zhangzh-pku/OM1/README.md

 ```

 > [!NOTE]
-> `uv` does many things in the background, such as setting up a good `venv` and downloading any dependencies if needed.
+> `uv` does many things in the background, such as setting up a `venv` and downloading any dependencies if needed.
 Please add new dependencies to `pyproject.toml`.

 > [!NOTE]
 > If you are running complex models, or need to download dependencies, there may be a delay before the agent starts.